Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `wrapText`

 Controls text wrapping.
-Setting this to `true` will also set `layoutHeightFraction` to `1.0`, which is required for wrapping text to adjust to its container size.
+Setting this to `true` will also set `heightProportional` to `1.0`, which is required for wrapping text to adjust to its container size.

 **Returns**: